odedva/RegistrationPlatform/README.md

 ![Find A Team](https://github.com/odedva/RegistrationPlatform/blob/master/public/assets/img/screenshots/mingle.png "Find A Team Page")

-### API and general Information
+### General and API Information
+1. First things first: This platform was developed during my academic studies, so I didnt had the time to invest in a nice design (UI & code) and hacks do appear - in order to generalize stuff, and because some of this code was written to fast-handle some bugs and issues we had on the way.

-1. In order to be an admin, register a user with an email which is set as environment variable ADMIN_EMAIL. this will automatically grant him admin permission to acces admin pages
+2. In order to be an admin, register a user with an email which is set as environment variable ADMIN_EMAIL. this will automatically grant him admin permission to acces admin pages

-2. Models: Users, Teams, Params.
+3. Models: Users, Teams, Params.

  1. Users - general fields, `email` (unique email), `isMember` (of a team), `team` (id of the team that this user is part of).
  2. Teams - general fields, `admin_email` (team admin email), `members` (team members email array), `isClosed` (whether this team is looking for members).